ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 An `ASSET`, e.g. a physical object, is equipped with an `ANCHOR`.
 The ANCHOR technology must be chosen s.t. an ANCHOR allows to uniquely identify the ASSET.
 The ANCHOR technology must further allow to proof control over the ASSET through an `ORACLE`.
 For physical ASSETS, proof-of-control corresponds to proof-of-physical-presence.

 The ANCHOR is wrapped 1:1 in a token, hence represents each individual ASSET 1:1 on-chain.
-Wrapping in a secure, inseperable manner requires the ORACLE to issue an `ATTESTATION`.
+Wrapping in a secure, inseperable manner requires the ORACLE to issue an off-chain signed `ATTESTATION`, which is verified on-chain.
 Through the ATTESTATION, the ORACLE testifies that a particular ASSET associated with an ANCHOR has been `CONTROLLED` when defining a `to`-address.
-The ORACLE issues an ATTESTATION through off-chain signature.

 This standard to proposes to use `ATTESTATIONS` as authorization for the following ERC721 mechanisms: `transfer`, `burn` and `approve`.
 The proposed `transferAnchor(attestation)`, `burnAnchor(attestation)` and `approveAnchor(attestation)` are permissionless, i.e. neither the sender/owner (`from`) nor the receiver (`to`) need to sign.
 Authorization is solely provided through the ORACLE's ATTESTATION.